SteveCaruso/grid/README.md

 * **GAME** – Games, Art, Multimedia, and User Experience
 * **EDGE** – Experience, Design, Games, and Engineering
 * **CCGD** – Creative Computing & Game Design (higher in the alphabet)

+### Foornotes

+* *= Includes a 2 confirmed improperly-coded majors.
+* **= The Fact Book does not count Game Art classes (listed under the ARTS prefix) as part of Game Dev.
+Game Art classes account for 23 enrollments according to Banner for Spring 2024.
+With this program's structure.